 In addition to compensation for your injury, a settlement can include amounts for lost earnings, expenses and medical treatment to speed your recovery.

 How Direct2Compensation can help

-At Direct2Compensation we know your rights and can tell you whether you are likely to succeed with your claim.
+At Direct2Compensation we can help you to understand your rights regarding work-related injuries and can tell you whether you are likely to succeed with your claim.